Overview

 User Goals, Tasks, and Actions

-Having gained a full understanding of user profiles and having applied the Goals, Tasks and Actions approach I was able to determine the user’s intent, what tasks are required to achieve that intent and what actions the user should take to complete the task and what path they should follow.
-It was crucial to state these elements for the Susceptible, Infected and Recovered user profiles to steer the dashboard design in the right direction and make sure that the features of the platform are in line with the specific requirements and goals of each of the user profiles.
+Having gained a full understanding of user profiles and applied the Goals, Tasks, and Actions approach, I was able to determine the user’s intent, the tasks required to achieve it, the actions the user should take to complete them, and the path they should follow.
+It was crucial to define these elements for the Susceptible, Infected, and Recovered user profiles to steer the dashboard design and ensure that the platform's features align with the specific requirements and goals of each profile.

-This way of using data from actions according to user profiles helped me check whether the dashboard was complicated and, therefore, confusing for users or if users had no problems with navigating through it.
-Out of the available key metrics, we have selected Task Completion Rate and Time Spent on Tasks because these metrics are practical in assessing users' interaction with the dashboard and the efficiency of the dashboard’s features.
+This approach to using action data based on user profiles helped me determine whether the dashboard was complicated and confusing for users, or whether users had no problems navigating it.
+Among the available key metrics, we selected Task Completion Rate and Time Spent on Tasks because they are practical for assessing users' interaction with the dashboard and the efficiency of its features.

 Information Architecture

-Through a comprehensive understanding of each user profile I was able to identify pertinent features which impacted how our dashboard for information was structured.
+Through a comprehensive understanding of each user profile, I was able to identify the features that shaped how our information dashboard was structured.
 The dwellers' frequent questions dealt with the new rules, not just receiving updated information about the pandemic.
-Thus, it was necessary to create a visual representation to facilitate lay users' understanding of the correlation between the pandemic and lockdown rules based on the main insights.
+Thus, it was necessary to create a visual representation to help lay users understand the correlation between the pandemic and lockdown rules, based on the main insights.

 Data representation

-Based on the findings made in the first and second phases it was possible to enable users to easily puzzle through several variables in the data sets and to understand how certain data points stand in relation to the general picture.
-Thus, having found a link between the users’ needs and the data visualization, we were able to effectively present both the relative and absolute values to help users make the right decisions and understand the correlation between pandemic data and lockdown rules.
+Based on the findings made in the first and second phases, it was possible to enable users to easily puzzle through several variables in the data sets and to understand how certain data points stand in relation to the general picture.
+Thus, having identified a link between users’ needs and data visualization, we effectively presented both relative and absolute values to help users make informed decisions and understand the correlation between pandemic data and lockdown rules.

 Defining the containers